awemorris/suika3/README.md

 ## Examples

-See the /game directory for:
+See the `game/` directory for:
-* minimal demo projects
+* Minimal demo project
-* sample assets and NovelML snippets
+* Sample assets and NovelML snippets
-* SeedScript usage patterns
+* SuikaScript usage patterns

 ## Building